Fengzdadi/solana-pay-py/CONTRIBUTING.md

 Thank you for your interest in contributing to Solana Pay Python!
 This document provides guidelines for contributing to the project.

+## About This Project

+This project was developed with the assistance of [Kiro](https://kiro.ai), an AI-powered development environment.

 ## Development Setup

 ### Prerequisites